semgrep/semgrep/README.md

 $ docker run --rm -v "${PWD}:/src" returntocorp/semgrep --help
 ```

 Once installed, Semgrep can run with single rules or entire rulesets.
-Visit [Running rules](https://semgrep.dev/docs/running-rules/) to learn more or try the following:
+Visit [Docs > Running rules](https://semgrep.dev/docs/running-rules/) to learn more or try the following:

 ```sh
 # Check for Python == where the left and right hand sides are the same (often a bug)